 Policy/Goal/Objective Segments Alternatives Consistency individual tracts, or funded through Mel-Roos or special assessment districts, or comparable funding mechanisms (excepting storm drains), or public funds.
-The provisions of this Specific Plan regarding particular types of public facilities, such as fire stations, will establish the applicable policies and implementation measures.
-Policy 25: The storm drain system will be designed to accommodate stormflows from present and future development within the Plan area.
+The provisions of this Specific Plan regarding particular types of public facilities, such as fire stations, will establish the applicable policies and implementation measures. ocgimento THEHIOLITES Consistency Policy 25: The storm drain system will be designed to accommodate stormflows from present and future development within the Plan area.
 Keene All Build Alternatives Consistent.
 Refer to Section 3.8 for a discussion of the HSR project's consistency with provision of adequate storm drain facilities.
-Policy 29: The applicant will comply with all utility company guidelines with regard to easement restriction, construction, protection of pipeline easement and amendments to existing utility rights All Build Alternatives Consistent.
+Policy 29: The applicant will comply with all utility company guidelines with regard to easement restriction, construction, protection of pipeline easement and amendments to existing utility rights of way.
+Keene All Build Alternatives Consistent.
 The Authority would ensure compliance with all applicable utility company guidelines required as a result of construction of new utility facilities or relocation of existing facilities.

-of pipeline easement and amendments to existing utility rights of way. facilities.
 Policy 31: Solid waste collection services (curbside pickup) will be provided to the project area by the local licensed franchise hauler.
-Keene Consistent.
+Keene All Build Alternatives Consistent.
 The HSR project in Keene would not conflict with the provision of curbside waste collection services by the local waste hauler.

-Golden Hills Specific Plan (1986): Land Use, Open Space, and Conservation Element, Section 1, Public Facilities and Services

-Objective 1: Provide adequate public facilities and community services throughout the Golden Hills area to meet the needs of property owners and residents.
+Golden Hills Specific Plan (1986): Facilities and Services Land Use, Oper n Space, and C onservation Element, Section 1, Public Objective 1: Provide adequate public facilities and community services throughout the Golden Hills area to meet the needs of property owners and residents.
 Golden Hills All Build Alternatives Consistent.
 The HSR project would not conflict with the provision of adequate public facilities and community services to property owners and residents because all utilities would either be protected in place or relocated if they are in conflict with the HSR project.
 Policy 14: Discretionary development projects will be submitted to and reviewed by the Golden Hills Community Services District to determine the long-range and short-term effects of the community service system stemming from the development of the propose project.
 Recommendations from the Community Services District will be considered by the County before recommendations and actions are taken on the proposed project.
 Golden Hills All Build Alternatives Consistent.
 The Authority has and would continue to include the Golden Hills Community Services District in reviewing the long-range and short-term effects to the community service system stemming from development of the HSR project.